Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Pre-Processing Sub.md

 1. Constraint one applies because it is possible for the amplitude of the signals to be a range of values, but a constant 3.3 V will be wanted by the microcontroller to accurately read the signal.
 2. Constraint two requires that proper soldering procedures, training, equipment, and materials are used.
 Following such guidelines will ensure safety and stable connections for the user of the tool and those working on it.

-*Justifictation for Constraints*
-Constraint one is applicable to the preprocessing because the signal must go be safe for the microcontroller to take in, while also not leaving out information or causing the microcontroller to read it inaccurately.

 # Overview of Proposed Solution
 There will be two Molex connectors on the board.
 One is for Fan Driving mode, the Fan Molex, and the other is for Fan Simulation Mode, Control Molex.
 Both are used for the Monitoring mode.
 The Fan Molex has PWM Input and a Tach Output.
 The Control Molex has Tach Input and a PWM output.
 In other words, for the Fan Molex the board is receiving a PWM signal and sending a Tach signal and for the Control Molex the board is recieving a Tach signal and sending a PWM signal.